 Whitman College is committed to providing a learning and working environment characterized by mutual respect and fair treatment among all its constituents.
 An essential component of this environment is a strong ethic and practice of equality, acceptance and nondiscriminatory interactions.
-Harassment and discrimination on the basis of race, color, sex, gender, gender identity, sexual orientation, religion, age, marital status, national origin, disability, veteran's status, or any other basis prohibited by College policy or by state or federal laws is unacceptable and will not be tolerated.
+Harassment and discrimination based on race, color, sex, gender, gender identity, sexual orientation, religion, age, marital status, national origin, disability, veteran's status, or any other basis prohibited by college policy or by state or federal laws is unacceptable and will not be tolerated.